cassiancc/GitToModded/README.md

 # Git to Modded

-This Python script generates Modded Minecraft Wiki docs from a GitHub Wiki.
-This allows for developers to easily transfer their existing work from GitHub to the Modded Minecraft Wiki without having to manually rename files and add basic, scriptable information.
+This Python script generates Modded Minecraft Wiki docs from a GitHub/GitLab Wiki.
+This allows for developers to easily transfer their existing work from GitHub/GitLab to the Modded Minecraft Wiki without having to manually rename files and add basic, scriptable information.

 ## Requirements
 - Python 3 (tested on 3.13)